Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 5. Draw the Eye Up and Around the Space

-You may not have square footage on your side but you can give your patio the illusion of additional space by utilizing vertical and horizontal surfaces.
-A patio umbrella not only protects you from the summer sun it also adds height.
-Plant a hanging wall garden to free up floor space and give your small balcony visual interest.
-If you have a patio cover install a set of string lights overhead to draw your eye up and enhance the mood.
+You may not have square footage on your side, but you can give your patio the illusion of additional space by utilizing vertical and horizontal surfaces.
+A patio umbrella protects you from the summer sun and adds height.
+Plant a hanging wall garden to free up floor space and give your small balcony visual interest; if you have a patio cover, install a set of string lights overhead to draw your eye up and enhance the mood.

-You can also construct levels to create movement, depth and definition in separate spaces.
-Use a combination of materials, such as decking or inexpensive wood pallets, pieces of stone and synthetic grass to give each area a distinctive look and feel.
+You can also construct levels to create movement, depth, and definition in separate spaces.
+Use a combination of materials, such as decking or inexpensive wood pallets, pieces of stone, and/or synthetic grass to give each area a distinctive look and feel.

 © 2019 Linda Chechar